ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 To access IBM Cloud IAM-enabled services in the account, you can generate an IAM token from the instance identity access token by using trusted profile information.
 After you generate the IAM token, you can use it to access IAM-enabled services, such as {{site.data.keyword.cos_full_notm}}, Cloud Database Service, and the VPC APIs.
 You can reuse the token multiple times.

-Make a `POST /instance_identity/v1/iam_token` call and specify the ID of the trusted profile.
+Make a `POST /instance_identity/v1/iam_token` request and specify the ID of the trusted profile.
 This request uses the instance identity access token and a trusted profile that is linked to a virtual server instance to generate an IAM access token.
 The trusted profile can be linked either when you create the instance or provided in the request body.

 The IAM API used to pass the instance identity access token and generate an IAM token is being deprecated.
 Beta users must migrate to the metadata service API to generate an IAM token by using `POST /instance_identity/v1/iam_token`.
 {: note}